sftcd/openssl/esnistuff/README.md

 Most recent first...

+- When testing resumption, I had to run ``testclient.sh`` without ``-d`` to get a session ticket - seems like we're exiting too soon or something if we omit the ``-d`` (which seems counterintuitive but I guess there's a reason).
+That seems true both against CF and against my own server on localhost.
+E.g., this command doesn't result in a session ticket being stored, nor received:

+            $ ./testclient.sh -H ietf.org -S sess -d

+  ...whereas this one reliably does:

+            $ ./testclient.sh -H ietf.org -S sess

+  ...you'd imagine that's some fault of the script, but I can't see it (yet).
+What's odd is you'd expect ``-d`` (which maps to ``-msg`` vs. ``-quiet``) would allow more time to get the NewSessionTicket messages back.
+  Breaking that out some more:

+            $ echo "get /" | LD_LIBRARY_PATH=.. /home/stephen/code/openssl/apps/openssl s_client -CApath /etc/ssl/certs/ -cipher TLS13-AES-128-GCM-SHA256 -no_ssl3 -no_tls1 -no_tls1_1 -no_tls1_2 -connect www.cloudflare.com:443 -esni ietf.org -esnirr /wECHcZnACQAHQAgeto9z+jn2BOrX31ZhlgBoatctfP2R3MkH/5MeLV3SG4AAhMBAQQAAAAAXBoWoAAAAABcIf+gAAA= -servername www.cloudflare.com -sess_out sess -msg
+            ... lots of output, no file for session (sess) created...
+            $ echo "get /" | LD_LIBRARY_PATH=.. /home/stephen/code/openssl/apps/openssl s_client -CApath /etc/ssl/certs/ -cipher TLS13-AES-128-GCM-SHA256 -no_ssl3 -no_tls1 -no_tls1_1 -no_tls1_2 -connect www.cloudflare.com:443 -esni ietf.org -esnirr /wECHcZnACQAHQAgeto9z+jn2BOrX31ZhlgBoatctfP2R3MkH/5MeLV3SG4AAhMBAQQAAAAAXBoWoAAAAABcIf+gAAA= -servername www.cloudflare.com -sess_out sess -quiet
+            ... teeny bit of output, session file (sess) created...

+    The only difference there is the ``-msg`` vs. ``-quiet`` command line argument.
+Odd.
+But not my script's fault.

 - Forgot to free ``ext.encservername`` in ``SSL_SESSION_free`` - fixed now.
   Also fixed some issues with ``new_session_cb`` which was crashing for a bit because I also forgot to fix up ``SSL_SESSION_dup``.

-- When testing resumption, I had to run ``testclient.sh`` without ``-d`` to get the session tickets - seems like we're exiting too soon or something if we omit the ``-d`` (which seems counterintuitive but I guess there's a reason).
-That seems true both against CF and against my own server on localhost.
-TODO: check it out.

 - Fixed up client handling of ``SSL_SESSION`` to make use of the encservername field (via new get0/set1 APIs), and making some use of